LeonardoCesca/js-docs/README.md

 1.  **Make a PR (Pull Request)**

     ```shell
+    Don't forget to align the code with the master:
+    $ git pull upstream master
     Submit the Pull Request to the repository on Github!
 And Be happy!
     ```